Best House Plants for Cleaning Indoor Air

-The Environmental Protection Agency (EPA) studies indicate that air levels within an enclosed area may be two to five times more polluted than that of outdoor levels, and in some cases, indoor air may actually be up to one hundred times more polluted than outdoor air levels.
+The Environmental Protection Agency (EPA) studies indicate that air levels within an enclosed area may be two to five times more polluted than that of outdoor levels and in some cases indoor air may actually be up to one hundred times more polluted than the air outdoors.

 Cigarette smoking, radon gas, mildew and mold are other indoor pollution contributors.
 Inadequate or faulty ventilation systems may also allow for the entry of harmful gases into the home.

 During the early and mid 1900's these pollutants were not much of an issue because building ventilation standards asked that fifteen cubic feet per minute of outdoor air be allowed for each person within the building.
 These guidelines generally allowed for ample fresh air within an enclosed area.